Martin Wiegele

 Martin Wiegele (born 11 July 1978) is an Austrian professional golfer.

+Career

 Wiegele was born in Graz.
 He turned professional in 2003 when he joined the second tier Challenge Tour.
 He enjoyed some success during his first season finishing fourth on the end of season rankings to graduate to the top level European Tour for 2004.
 He almost won his first European Tour event he ever played, losing a playoff against Marcus Fraser in the 2003 BMW Russian Open.
 He could not keep his European Tour card and had to go back to the Challenge Tour.
 He struggled for form during the next few seasons due to massive swing changes, before picking up his first big victory at the 2007 Lexus Open.
 He went on to be medalist at the European Tour Qualifying School at the end of the season to regain his place at the top level.